The-Fuse/Flask_app_on_heroku/readme.md

 #### Models:

-There are two models in the projects for movies and actors respectively-
+There are two models in the projects for teachers and students respectively-

 - Teachers with attributes name and  age
 - Students with attributes name, age and gender